git reset

 no changes added to commit (use "git add" and/or "git commit -a")

-confirms that index was indeed updated to reflect commit A
+git status confirms that index was indeed updated to reflect commit A and

 shows that we have a modified file in our working tree because our working tree